riteme/test.py/README.md

 ```
 to run all the unittests.

-If you want to run specific test, run:
+If you want to run specific tests, run:
 ```shell
 ./run.py [filename 1] [filename 2] ...
 ```